Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4preclass_new8.md

 ---
-title: "Week 4 Preclass"
+title: "Week 8 Preclass"
 permalink: /docs/w4preclass/
 ---

-# Week-4 Preclass
+# Week-8 Preclass
+## If we can construct a genome then why can't we build an organism?

 Please read and consider the below before start of class.
 The questions given are only study questions not homework to be answered.
 Talk about it all with your classmates, friends, or TAs, as you like.